ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 On GitHub, navigating an interactive list can be accomplished via pressing:

-- <kbd>Tab</kbd>: Place focus on the last interactive list to receive focus.
+- <kbd>Tab</kbd>: Places focus on the last interactive list to receive focus.
 Defaults to the first item in the list if the component instance was previously not interacted with.
-- <kbd>Down</kbd>: Move focus to the next list item, if present.
+- <kbd>Down</kbd>: Moves focus to the next list item, if present.
-- <kbd>Up</kbd>: Move focus to the previous list item, if present.
+- <kbd>Up</kbd>: Moves focus to the previous list item, if present.
-- <kbd>End</kbd>: Move focus to the last list item in the interactive list.
+- <kbd>End</kbd>: Moves focus to the last list item in the interactive list.
-- <kbd>Home</kbd>: Move focus to the first list item in the interactive list.
+- <kbd>Home</kbd>: Moves focus to the first list item in the interactive list.

 The trick here is to make sure each list item’s announcement contains enough information that someone navigating via a screen reader can **make an informed choice** about if they want to investigate the item’s child content in more detail.